 "They've added a whole lot of new features and things, and you can't really tell the difference until you take it out for a spin," he says.

 One of the most-discussed features of the new iPhone is "Siri," a voice recognition and response system.
 It answers questions and takes voice commands — whether the user is requesting restaurant recommendations, adding reminders and appointments to a digital calendar, or even dictating text messages.
 All of it is done hands-free.

 Jaroslovsky demonstrates the "personal assistant" by asking it, "What's the best smartphone?"

 Siri's response: "I think you've already answered that question."

 The voice recognition technology isn't perfect, though.
-The voice recognition software occasionally misunderstands what the user says.
-And if the answer to a question isn't readily available, Siri simply displays results from a web search on the phone's screen.
+The software occasionally misunderstands what the user says.
+And if the answer to a question isn't readily available, Siri simply displays results from a Web search on the phone's screen.

 Better Photos, And Speed

 The new iPhone also has an upgraded camera, moving from a 5-megapixel sensor to an 8-megapixel sensor — which lets it take more detailed photographs than the iPhone 4.

 In terms of download speeds, the iPhone 4S beats many of its competitors on AT&T's network, according to Jaroslovsky.
 Although the phone isn't labeled as "4G," he reports being able to browse the Internet faster with the iPhone 4S than with the Samsung Galaxy S II — a phone that uses Google's Android operating system, and is advertised as being "4G."